MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ### Education

 Bots provide an innovative interaction tool between a company and its customers.
 But hey could potentially provide a backdoor for tampering with a company's website.
 Therefore, companies must assure that its developers understand the importance of bot security as part of the website security.

-Despite security issues awareness, people can be the weakest link and users' errors can be a problem.
-This will require education on how digital technologies such as bots can be used securely, for example:
+Moreover, users' errors can be a problem, too.
+This will require some education on how bots can be used securely, for example:

-- A development strategy should include internal training on how to use the bot securely.
+- For the developers, a strategy should include internal training on how to use the bot securely.
 - Customers can be given guidelines detailing how to interact with the bot safely.

 ## Bot-specific security guidelines